-According to Abdul-Muhmin & Umar [18], convenience is one of the factors that causes a person to use credit cards.
-Credit cards are not only a cash and check replacement, but also a source of credit [19].
+2.4 Effect of perceived usefulness towards the intention to use credit cards a source of credit [19].
 Perceived usefulness has a significant impact on the intention of using credit cards [5], as it saves time, helps with job completion, benefits [15] and helps manage finance efficiently [29].
 According to Davis [11], perceived usefulness is the level of individual's faith to use certain systems to improve their job performance.
 Perceived usefulness causes the use of credit cards to be more and more frequent, as the individual has experienced the benefits of using credit cards [30].